Future of Healthcare

 UNDERSTAND THE CHANGING WORLD OF HEALTHCARE

-My mother’s old-world wisdom on matters of health and wellbeing served our family well for decades.
-When I was growing up, my parents had a wonderful family doctor and I had cheery pediatrician, who inspired me to go into medicine.
-Both of them made house calls, answered our questions, calmed our anxieties and even handled emergencies.
-My dad’s company provided medical coverage.
+When I was growing up, my parents had a wonderful family doctor who inspired me to go into medicine.
+Dr. Meyers made house calls, answered our questions, calmed our anxieties and even handled emergencies.
+My dad’s employer provided medical coverage.

 To navigate the healthcare road ahead, you must be prepared to make informed choices and decisions.
 As the landscape changes, it’s very likely that:

 - You will be connected to a healthcare system called an Accountable Care Organization that will provide individual healthcare services, doctors and hospital services.
 The ACO’s will be paid for taking care of a patient population that may include you.

 - You will be responsible for understanding your conditions and / or illness and given the opportunity to use new, sophisticated telemedicine services to communicate with your health care providers.

 - You will see nurse practitioners and physician assistants rather than physicians for most of your routine care.
 Access to specific doctors will be managed by the healthcare system.